 - To train others in your organization acquired tools like PowerPoint is very helpful.

-- Focused classroom training ensures that the student is truly focused, and does not allow any student at the back-desk to handle emails and telephone calls even at breaks and lunch.
+- Focused classroom training ensures that the student is truly focused, and does not allow any student at the back desk to handle emails and telephone calls even during breaks and lunch.
 While trying to learn new material, continual distractions lead to less retention of material by students and frustrations with competing for job requirements.

 - Private group HIPAA training in classrooms staff focuses that students should get learning without the distractions of the workplace.